Regulations supporting tyre product stewardship

 The scheme is currently going through a re-accreditation process to align with the new regulations and feedback from key industry stakeholders and ASNZ.

-They come into effect in two phases.
+They came into effect in two phases.

 From 1 March 2024, tyres must be sold in accordance with the accredited tyre scheme.